Payne Ratner: Career

 Ratner practiced law in Sibley, Iowa, and then in Parsons, Kansas.
 In Parsons, he was the Labette County Attorney from 1923 to 1927.
 He was elected as a Republican to the Kansas Senate in 1929 and also served as state senator from 1937 to 1939.

 Winning the 1938 Republican gubernatorial nomination and the election, Ratner was sworn in as Governor of Kansas on January 9, 1939.
 He was reelected in 1940.
 During his tenure, a department of labor was established, a department of revenue and taxation was organized, the highway commission was given authority over the vehicle department, a teacher's pension plan was implemented, a small permanent building fund for schools was authorized, and the state fire marshal's office, the hotel commission, and the inspector of restaurants were re-established.
 He left office on January 11, 1943, and retired from politics.
 In 1962 Ratner was indicted on unethical legal activities; the case was dismissed; and he was cleared of all charges.

+Antisemitic campaign

+Although he was a deacon in the Disciples of Christ church, because his father was Jewish Ratner was subjected to a vicious antisemitic campaign during the 1938 gubernatorial election.
+The Marysville Advocate-Democrat called him "a tricky little Jew with just enough Aryan blood in his veins to camouflage his racial background and make him a welcome visitor in most any kind of respectable company.
+His father is a full-blooded Israelite who talks equally well with either hand."
+His opponent and leading Democratic officials condemned the slurs.